 Founders Plus First 10 Employees - Seed Funding

 A company’s first few hires are critically important in setting the culture and standards for the team.
 Many founders at this infant stage will leverage their network to build engineering and go-to-market teams.
+Some will opt to take advantage of the affordable expertise offered by a fractional CxO.
 Often they would rely on referrals and ad-hoc interview processes focused on culture add, and comfort with ambiguity.
 This makes sense given the high-growth nature of a startup.

 With limited time to focus on recruiting, some hiring may be outsourced to small agencies.
 At this stage, recruitment and hiring may also be supported by the investor talent partner teams, especially after a large Seed funding round.